 The Orinda Police Department continuously works with the community to promote and practice safe gun ownership and firearm safety at home.
 The Orinda Police offers programs to assist the community in that endeavor.

-• To find safety devices compatible with your firearm, please consult this useful tool from the California Department of Justice.
+- Use the find safety devices compatible with your firearm tool from the California Department of Justice.

-• Additional information about firearms safety from the California Department of Justice may be found here.
+- View additional information about firearms safety from the California Department of Justice.

 The Orinda Police Department also can receive and take possession of any firearms and ammunition homeowners feel are no longer needed or may pose a risk at no cost.
 Simply bring the unloaded firearms to the Orinda Police Department at any time located at 22 Orinda Way.

 Miramonte High School hosted an event on September 18, 2023, where Orinda campus and gun safety were discussed.
 Please view the School Gun Safety Education slides (PDF).

 City and school leaders who participated in the event: